Featured image source: Macao Archives

 In 1894, Liceu de Macau opened with 30 students enrolled, as well as selected professors, including scholars and writers: Camilo Pessanha (Portuguese) and Wenceslau de Moraes (Macanese).
 Although it’s been around for more than a century now, this institution underwent several changes, namely in denomination and location.
 From the already demolished St. Augustine Convent–which operated from 1893 till 1900–the high school relocated to a building between Praia Grande Avenue and Leal Senado Building, where it remained for 17 years.
 The beautiful colonial-style building (that would later house Boa Vista Hotel) was the next chosen location; its official name was also revamped to Liceu Central de Macau and the school was able to offer the 6th and 7th education levels (the equivalent to Year 10 and 11, respectively) which were eliminated from the curriculum way back in 1898.

-Just seven years after, the high school institution changes location, yet again.
+Just seven years after, the high school institution changed location, yet again.
 This time, to one of Tap Seac Square’s typical bright yellow buildings–currently the Cultural Affairs Bureau’s headquarters–where it stayed for 34 years.
-Interestingly enough, it used to be a sick people’s asylum, but it’s mostly known as one of Liceu’s main locations.
+Interestingly enough, it used to be an asylum, but it’s mostly known as one of Liceu’s main locations.

 Still located in Tap Seac, Liceu Central de Macau is renamed again in 1937, becoming Liceu Luís de Camões–dedicated to the Portuguese poet–but almost immediately changed to Liceu Nacional Infante D. Henrique, as there was already a high school in Lisbon with the same name.